Recreation and Leisure Services

 - Written in a grammatically correct manner (use spell and grammar check);

-- Handed in securely fastened with a cover page indicating the course name, Faculty's name, student's name, section and date submitted;
+- Handed in with a cover page indicating the course name, faculty's name, student's name, section and date submitted;

-Note: Faculty does not assume responsibility for assignments not given directly to them in hard copy at the beginning of the relevant class.
-Students should avoid handing in assignments outside the regularly scheduled class time and should make every effort to hand assignments in person, unless otherwise instructed by the Professor.
+NOTE: Faculty does not assume responsibility for assignments improperly uploaded or not submitted directly to the relevant course assignment drop box.
+Students should avoid handing in assignments outside the assigned due date and should make every effort to hand assignments in as instructed by your professor.

 Academic Progress Through the Program